 The bigger silica particles are affected by the stronger viscosity force (Eq.
 4), leading to slowing them down and, as a result, to a higher chance of their adsorption onto capillary walls.
-This is well-illustrated by the strong difference between the deposition of small (300-nm and 420-nm) and large (900-nm) silica particles.
+This is well-illustrated by the clear difference between the deposition of small (300-nm and 420-nm) and large (900-nm) silica particles.
 In the first case, particles adhere to the internal surface of the central capillary only; where is in the second case particles additionally adsorb to the first layer capillaries.

-Next, MOF coating with three deposited layers of 300-nm silica nanoparticles has been analyzed (Figure 3.10).
+Next, MOF coating with three deposited layers of 300 nm silica nanoparticles has been analyzed (Figure 3.10).
 It should be noted that silica particle adsorption to a buffer polyelectrolyte layer is more efficient than deposition of the second and the third SiO2 particle layers.
-The intermediate PDDA layer applied between silica particles serves as a recharger and is aimed at their better adsorption.
-However, due to its small thickness (in the range of 3 nm), a smaller number of silica particles are adsorbed.
+The intermediate PDDA layer applied between silica particles serves as a recharger and is deposited to improve the adsorption of silica particles.
+However, due to small thickness of a single PDDA layer (in the range of 3 nm), the deposition of the intermediate PDDA layer between the silica particles does not create the necessary substrate layer contributing to the following adsorption of silica particles.

-Figure 3-10: (a) SEM image of MOF end face; (b,c,d) magnified SEM images of capillaries with one, two and three deposited layers of 300-nm silica particles, respectively [94].
+Figure 3-10: (a) SEM image of MOF end face; (b,c,d) magnified SEM images of capillaries with one, two and three deposited layers of 300-nm silica particles, respectively [99].

-To increase the concentration of adsorbed silica particles for multilayer deposition, the effect of intermediate polyelectrolyte layers has been studied and the two material combinations have been compared: single PDDA layer and combination of PDDA/PSS/PDDA applied between SiO_2 particles.
+To increase the concentration of adsorbed silica particles for multilayer deposition, the effect of intermediate polyelectrolyte layers has been studied and the two material combinations have been compared: single PDDA layer and combination of PDDA/PSS/PDDA applied between SiO2 particles.
 The triple polyelectrolyte layer was chosen to form the necessary thickness for better silica particle adsorption.
-The higher concentration of SiO_2 particles deposited on the core surface is shown in Figure 3.11.
+The higher concentration of SiO2 particles deposited on the core surface is shown in Figure 3.11.

-Figure 3-11: SEM image of MOF capillaries with two layers of 300-nm SiO2 nanoparticles for the cases of (a) PDDA/PSS/PDDA and (b) PDDA intermediate layers, respectively at different magnifications top and bottom [94].
+Figure 3-11: SEM image of MOF capillaries with two layers of 300-nm SiO2 nanoparticles for the cases of (a) PDDA/PSS/PDDA and (b) PDDA intermediate layers, respectively at different magnifications top and bottom [99].